shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-creative-auditing.md

 To successfully pass our platform audit, all MRAID creatives must always display the appropriate branding from a desktop browser even when a mraid.js file isn't present.
-The Xandr Audit team will verify that the MRAID creative contains the appropriate branding, but they will not flag any unusual or unexpected behavior since MRAID creatives may exhibit behavior that is incompatible with
+The Microsoft Advertising Audit team will verify that the MRAID creative contains the appropriate branding, but they will not flag any unusual or unexpected behavior since MRAID creatives may exhibit behavior that is incompatible with